 This portion of the hike was a lesson in pacing ourselves – it wasn’t excessively steep, but was a steady climb, and we knew the worst was yet to come.
 We didn’t want to tire ourselves out early on, so we were careful to keep a slow but steady pace.
 The first couple miles took us about 1 hour, including the stop at Crystal Cascade.

 At approximately the halfway mark, the terrain begins to change: the trees become shorter and the rocks become larger as you approach Tuckerman’s Ravine.
 This is also when our pace slowed drastically.
 Most accounts of this hike say it will take 6-8 hours round trip, and in fact it did.
 That’s because the last 2 miles (3.2 km) are essentially a scramble; it took us more than 2.5 hours to complete them.

 Tuckerman’s Ravine is a large bowl that’s an incredibly popular spot for downhill skiers in the winter.
 It’s so steep, I’m not sure how people ski down it.
 I’m 100% certain I’d just tumble.
 Then again, I’m not a very skilled downhill skier.

 Anyway, the trail cuts across the ravine and then climbs fairly straight up and over the headwall.
-At this point, the trail is marked by yellow blazes placed periodically on the boulders over which we were walking.
+At this point, the trail is marked by yellow blazes placed periodically on the boulders.
 There are some creek crossings, and quite a bit of water was still tumbling down the ravine from the remaining snow fields.